Is Hemp sustainable?

 Overall, hemp is a highly versatile and sustainable crop that can provide a range of benefits for farmers, local communities, and the environment.

-Hemp in the current scenario
+Hemp in the Current Scenario

 In the current scenario, hemp is gaining popularity as a sustainable and versatile crop with a wide range of applications.
 Here are some examples: